Conditions for Regional Frequency Stability in Power System Scheduling -- Part I: Theory: Introduction

 In this context, the present paper focuses on generalising the currently available conditions for guaranteeing frequency stability to account for the spatial variations in post-fault frequency dynamics.
 In order to do so, mathematical inequalities representing the stability boundary are deduced from a spatial swing model, which generalises the swing equation by considering $N$ different regions in the grid coupled by ac transmission lines.
 By solving this spatial swing model, constraints for guaranteeing regional frequency stability can be obtained, to be later implemented in optimisation routines.
 Nevertheless, solving this model analytically is a challenging task, even impossible for the simplest systems as will be demonstrated in coming sections of this paper.
 To overcome this difficulty, in this work we propose a mixed analytical-numerical method to obtain the constraints, using theoretical mathematical techniques combined with regression methods on simulation samples.

-The key contributions of this work are three-fold: \begin{enumerate}[leftmargin=*] \item To the best of our knowledge, this is the first work to deduce analytical conditions for regional frequency stability in a power grid.
+The key contributions of this work are: \begin{enumerate} \item To the best of our knowledge, this is the first work to deduce closed-form conditions for post-fault regional frequency stability in a power grid, securing the system against oscillations in frequency that exacerbate the Centre of Inertia frequency drop.

-\item A linear formulation of the frequency-security constraints is provided to allow a computationally-efficient optimisation.
-This formulation allows the co-optimisation of all existing frequency services, including inertia, multi-speed frequency response, load damping and an optimised largest power infeed.
+\item The proposed constraints allow the co-optimisation of all existing frequency services, including inertia, multi-speed frequency response, load damping and an optimised largest power infeed.
+An intuitive formulation for the constraints is provided, which are suitable to be implemented in optimisation problems like market clearing and Unit Commitment.

-\item Several case studies are run using a frequency-secured Stochastic Unit Commitment model, highlighting the applicability of the proposed frequency-stability conditions. \end{enumerate}